Diane Prince (artist): Biography

 Prince was born in Wellington in 1952.
-She obtained tertiary education from Wellington Teachers College and Auckland University.
-In the 1970s Prince was part of the Bastion Point protests including as a researcher, the protests and occupation resulted in the New Zealand Government returning the land to Ngāti Whātua in the 1980s.
+She obtained tertiary education from Wellington Teachers College and University of Auckland.
+In the 1970s, Prince was part of the Bastion Point protests including as a researcher, the protests and occupation resulted in the New Zealand Government returning the land to Ngāti Whātua in the 1980s.

-Prince has been exhibiting artwork since 1986 nationally and internationally, much of her art revolves around Māori rights especially Māori women's rights.
+Prince has been exhibiting artwork since 1986 nationally and internationally, much of her art revolves around Māori rights, especially Māori women's rights.
 She is often described as a multimedia artist as she creates installations, she weaves and she paints.
 Prince and artist Shona Rapira Davies are long time collaborators.
-In 1995 an installation artwork of Prince's bringing attention to New Zealand identity raised controversy leading to protests and the eventual removal of the artwork.
+In 1995, an installation artwork of Prince's bringing attention to New Zealand identity raised controversy leading to protests and the eventual removal of the artwork.

 A solo exhibition of Prince's at the City Gallery in Wellington in 2001 is called Veiled Legacy.
 It was about the loss of legal status Māori women experienced once laws from Britain were imposed after the signing of the Treaty of Waitangi.
 The curator said of the work: 'Veiled Legacy are images of loss and alienation, but the paintings also speak of Māori women's ongoing strength and resilience'.

 A number of Prince's works are in the collections at Te Papa Tongarewa The Museum of New Zealand.